derekzhao33/etch-a-sketch/README.md

-# etch-a-sketch
+# Sketchpad
-A simple etch-a-sketch/sketchpad
+A simple sketchpad